-- Bank transfer: direct or via 3rd party
+- Bank transfer: direct or via a payment gateway

 And how are they?
-Well, honestly they all suck, for these reasons.
+Well, honestly they all suck — for various reasons.

-When you use banks, credit card companies or online wallet providers, you don’t control your money.
-They physically hold your funds and can legally do things with them that are not in your best interest.
+When you use banks, credit card companies or online wallet providers, they control your money and can legally do things with them that are not in your best interest.
 One of these things is freezing your account or just withholding your funds.

-This may not happen often, but when it does, the damage is huge.
-When you have millions stuck in your account for months, it can literally bankrupt the whole company.
-This happens every day to some unfortunate businesses.
+Sure, this doesn’t happen often, but when it happens, the damage is massive.
+When you have millions stuck on your account for months, it can literally bankrupt the whole company.
+And this happens every day to some unfortunate businesses.

 The reason for such a tragedy can often be minor.
 Maybe someone sued your company, or there was some suspicion in money laundering, and the financial institution or the government just overreacted.
 There’s always a risk something like that happening even if you didn’t do anything wrong.

-For things in the previous point not to happen, when dealing with financial institutions, you have to comply with their bureaucracy, and it’s exhausting.
-There are entire teams whose only job is to monitor that clients to go through painful KYC and AML procedures, because if they don’t, even if one dollar of “criminal” or “illegal” money slips by, it will be just another excuse for a financial institution to lock your account.
+For things in the previous point not to happen, when dealing with financial institutions, you have to comply with their bureaucracy, and it’s terrible.
+There are entire teams whose only job is to monitor that clients to go through painful KYC and AML procedures, because if they don’t, even if one $1 of “criminal” or “illegal” money slips by, that’s just another excuse for a financial institution to lock your payment account.